Protect your customer data and your reputation with our state-of-the-art security

 In 2012, DexGuard was born.
 It was built upon the foundational principles found in ProGuard and quickly became the preferred choice for Android developers wishing to further optimize and explicitly harden the security of their mobile applications.
 ProGuard remains a highly regarded and widely used open source option while DexGuard provides a commercial solution to push the bounds of multi-layered application security.
 In fact, DexGuard’s 10th anniversary is coming up this year, too!

 Just two years later, Guardsquare was founded, acting as a corporate steward for ProGuard, and also focusing on improving the tools developers have for application security.
-Guardsquare’s portfolio of security solutions – DexGuard, iXGuard, AppSweep, and ThreatCast – offer the broadest coverage in the market, with mobile-first solutions that provide app testing, protection, and real-time threat monitoring for more than 6 billion users globally.
+Guardsquare’s portfolio of security solutions – DexGuard, iXGuard, AppSweep, and ThreatCast – offer the broadest coverage in the market, with mobile-first solutions that provide app testing, protection, and real-time threat monitoring for more than 4 billion app users globally.

 In 2020, after reaching more than a million downloads, the ProGuard source code was moved from Sourceforge to GitHub.
 Around the same time, ProGuard and Guardsquare developers worked to build additional open source and free tools: ProGuardCORE, the Kotlin Metadata Printer, and the ProGuard Playground.